2.1 Attract more diverse women candidates through inclusive job ads

 Revise job descriptions and job ads to make them competency-based to reduce potential bias (e.g., demand certain skills instead of years of experience, and limit the number of mandatory qualifications required to apply)

-Create gender-neutral job ads that do not use words more commonly associated with men or women, while encouraging women and men with diverse social identities to apply
+Create gender-neutral job ads that do not use words more commonly associated with men or women, while encouraging women and men to apply

 Use tools like the “Gender Decoder” or the “Check my Job” to check job descriptions for unconscious gender bias, length, and recruitment best practice